 Owner-occupied, three and four bedroom dwellings, primarily in single-family detached homes are the most prevalent type of housing you will see in Scituate.
 Owner-occupied housing accounts for 87.02% of Scituate's homes, and 71.35% have either three or four bedrooms, which is average sized relative to America.

 There is a lot of housing in Scituate built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Scituate built between 1940-1969 ( 34.97%).
 A lesser amount of the housing stock also hails from before 1939 ( 18.06%).
 There's also some housing in Scituate built between 2000 and later ( 8.53%).

-Relative to Rhode Island, our data show that Scituate's latest annual appreciation rate is higher than 70% of the other cities and towns in Rhode Island.
+Relative to Rhode Island, our data show that Scituate's latest annual appreciation rate is lower than 60% of the other cities and towns in Rhode Island.